Manmohan Singh: Public image and legacy

 Ideological differences are short lived, but the way Manmohan Singh has guided this House and the country for such a long period, he will be remembered for his contributions during every discussion on our democracy.

 Modi also recalled when Singh arrived at the Parliament in a wheelchair to cast his vote over a key legislation.

 Following his death, Prime Minister Narendra Modi called Singh one of "India's most distinguished leaders" and declared national mourning.
 President Droupadi Murmu, Vice-President Jagdeep Dhankhar, Opposition Leader Rahul Gandhi, Home Affairs Minister Amit Shah, Defence Minister Rajnath Singh and former prime minister H. D. Deve Gowda issued statements praising Singh and his leadership after his death.
 Mauritius and Bhutan flew their flags at half-mast to mourn the death of Singh.

 Family and personal life

 Singh married Gursharan Kaur in 1958.
 They had three daughters, Upinder Singh, Daman Singh and Amrit Singh.
 Upinder Singh is a professor of history at Ashoka University.
 Daman Singh is a graduate of St. Stephen's College, Delhi and Institute of Rural Management, Anand, Gujarat, and author of The Last Frontier: People and Forests in Mizoram and a novel, Nine by Nine, Amrit Singh is a staff attorney at the American Civil Liberties Union.
 Singh's son-in-law, Ashok Pattnaik, a 1983 batch Indian Police Service officer, was appointed CEO of National Intelligence Grid (NATGRID) in 2016.

-Singh was attacked during the 1984 Anti-Sikh riots and provided financial assistance to the Citizens' Relief Committee.
+Singh was attacked during the 1984 Anti-Sikh riots and provided financial assistance to the Citizens' Relief Committee, and was a member of The Sikh Forum.